To keep your organization efficient and productive, staying abreast of emerging health and safety trends is essential.

 Increased mental health awareness in the workplace is a growing health and safety trend.

-Now, more than ever, employers across sectors ranging from aviation, to construction and renewable energy are recognizing the importance of supporting the emotional well-being of their employees, and this can be attributed in part to the consequences of the COVID pandemic.
+Now, more than ever, employers across sectors are prioritizing employee emotional well-being.
+This shift can be attributed in part to the consequences of the COVID pandemic.

 Within construction and engineering, 45% of workers have taken time off work due to mental health.
 Also, figures in the aviation industry are alarming, with more than 12% of pilots experiencing depression.